3 Must-visit Medici palaces in Florence

 1. Palazzo Medici Riccardi

 You probably do not know it, but the Palazzo Medici Riccardi was the first of the Medici palaces in Florence.
-Yes, that is right, this was the first Medici residence, commissioned by Cosimo de’ Medici (or Cosimo the Elder) in 1444.
+Yes, that is right, this was their first residence, commissioned by Cosimo de’ Medici (or Cosimo the Elder) in 1444.
 Today the Palazzo Medici is one of the best palaces in Florence because it is an excellent example of Renaissance civil architecture.
 What’s more, the Palazzo Medici Riccardi is the first Renaissance-style family palace (based on its interior).

-About the Palazzo Medici Riccardi
+About the palace

-The Palazzo Medici was different for its time: it was a family home, had a public role and welcomed reputable political figures.
+This palace was different for its time: it was a family home, had a public role and welcomed reputable political figures.

+This influential family occupied this residence until the 17th century when they became Dukes.
+Later they moved to other, much bigger palaces.
+They sold the home to marquis Gabriello Riccardi who extended and renovated the building.
 Today the Palazzo Medici Riccardi is one of the least visited Medici palaces in Florence.
 However, it is well worth a visit because it is home to a museum.
 It houses masterpieces dating from the 2nd to the 18th century.

 FUN FACTS: